Martchus/cpp-utilities/tests/stringbuilder-bench.md

 factor (stringstream / string builder): 2.42857
 ```

-So this basic tests show that string builder is up to 2 times faster when using full optimization
+So this basic tests show that string builder is up to 3 times faster when using full optimization
-and still 1.4 times faster when using -O2 (default under Arch Linux).
-However, this templating
+and still 2 times faster when using -O2 (default under Arch Linux).
+However, without optimization it way
-stuff completely relies on optimization (as expected).
-Results with clang++ where similar.
+slower.
+Results with clang++ were similar.